 Top tips for a brilliant Burns Night celebration

-It’s just one week till we celebrate the birthday of Scotland’s most famous poet – Robert Burns.
+Let’s celebrate the birthday of Scotland’s most famous poet – Robert Burns!

 This is a perfect opportunity to introduce your girls to some Scottish traditions – in a fun and tasty way.
 Here are few ideas to get your girls into the Burns spirit!

 It wouldn’t be Burns celebration without a bit of poetry and what better one to start with than the Address to a Haggis.
 Your girls may be unfamiliar with some of the words Burns used – why not have them try and translate a few verses into words they use today and see how close they get?
-You can find the full original text and a translation here.
+Check out the full original text and a translation.

 If your girls are feeling inspired why not challenge them to write their own ode to their favourite food.

 Now you’ve learnt the poem who will be brave enough to try the real thing?